 Students have a broad range of professional opportunities.
 Many students go on to pursue graduate degrees in computational biology itself or a closely related field, like automated science, bioinformatics or quantitative genetics.
 Students may go on to work in fields like pharmaceuticals, bioinformatics, medicine, and beyond.

-View full computational biology degree requirements in the Pitt Course Catalog.
+View full bachelor's degree and general education requirements in the Pitt Course Catalog.